microsoft/RadFact/README.md

                         The name of the config file for reports to phrases conversion.
 We use the default config file but you can provide a custom config.
 Make sure the config follows the same structure as `configs/report_to_phrases.yaml` and is saved in the `configs` directory.
 This is necessary for hydra initialization from the `configs` directory.
+  --filtering_config_name FILTERING_CONFIG_NAME
+                        The name of the config file for negative finding filtering.
+We use the default config file but you can provide a custom config.
+Make sure the config follows the same structure as `configs/negative_filtering.yaml` and is saved in the `configs` directory.
+This is necessary for hydra initialization from the `configs` directory.
   --output_dir OUTPUT_DIR
                         Path to the directory where the results will be saved as a json file.
   --bootstrap_samples BOOTSTRAP_SAMPLES